-We classify our credit portfolios according to the borrowers' ability to repay the credit facilities from their normal source of income.
+We classify our credit portfolios according to the borrowers' ability to repay credit facilities from their normal source of income.
 There is an independent credit review process to ensure that the loan grading and classification are appropriate and in accordance with MAS Notice 612 on Credit Files, Grading and Provisioning.

-All borrowing accounts are categorised as "Pass", "Special Mention" or "Non-performing".
-"Non-performing" or impaired accounts are further sub-divided into "Substandard", "Doubtful" or "Loss" in accordance with MAS Notice 612.
-Any account that is delinquent or past due (or in excess of the approval limit for a revolving credit facility such as an overdraft) for more than 90 days will automatically be categorised as "Non-performing".
-In addition, any account that exhibits weaknesses which are likely to affect repayment on existing terms adversely may be categorised as "Non-performing".
+All borrowing accounts are categorised as 'Pass', 'Special Mention' or 'Non-performing'.
+'Non-performing' or impaired accounts are further sub-divided into 'Substandard', 'Doubtful' or 'Loss' in accordance with MAS Notice 612.
+Any account that is delinquent or past due (or in excess of the approval limit for a revolving credit facility such as an overdraft) for more than 90 days will automatically be categorised as 'Non-performing'.
+In addition, any account that exhibits weaknesses which are likely to affect repayment on existing terms adversely may be categorised as 'Non-performing'.
 The accounting definition of impaired and the regulatory definition of default are generally aligned.

-Upgrading and de-classification of a "Non-performing" account to "Pass" or "Special Mention" must be supported by a credit assessment of the repayment capability, cash flows and financial position of the borrower.
-We must also be satisfied that once the account is de-classified, the account is unlikely to be classified again in the near future.
+Upgrading and de-classification of a 'Non-performing' account to 'Pass' or 'Special Mention' must be supported by a credit assessment of the repayment capability, cash flows and financial position of the borrower.
+We must also be satisfied that the account has exhibited a sustained trend of improvement.